IgniteUI/igniteui-docfx/en/components/themes/sass/palettes.md

 ## Contrast Text Colors

-Similar to how we retrieve color variants, there's a way to get the contrast text color for each of the color variants in the palette.
+Similar to how we retrieve color variants, there's a way to get the contrast text color for each of the color variants in the palette with the function `contrast-color`, accepts the same type and number of arguments as the `color` function.

 ```scss
 $my-primary-800: color($my-palette, 'primary', 600);